 We all make mistakes in life, or find ourselves in difficult situations.
-Life is not just “ringa-ringa-rosie” sooner all later “we-all-fall-down.”
+Life is not just “ringa-ringa-rosie” – sooner or later “we-all-fall-down.”
 In the words of Hannah Montana “Everybody makes mistakes, everybody has those days, everybody knows what I talking ‘bout, everybody gets that way.”

 - Moses wanted to help the people of God and killed a man, he had to make a run for it.